Swastik2442/RFM_OnlineRetail/README.md

-# RFM model-based Customer Segmentation using Clustering and Classification
+# RFM model-based Customer Segmentation using Clustering, Classification and BTYD Models

+In this Project, we try to apply various Machine Learning and Statistical Models to segment and analyze Customers.
+Furthermore, we create Visualizations for the Data and use different techniques to improve the Models used.

 ### Dataset